UltraGamerine/FirstTry/README.md

 And it is going to be super **Intuitive!**

-## LEarn Sanskrit Has Never Been This Easy!
+## Learning Sanskrit Has Never Been This Easy!
 Take easy steps.
 Learn about Noun Cases, and the Verb paradigm consisting of Moods, Aspects, and Tenses.

 ### Markdown